flokleiser/nextjs-flo/To-Do.md

 - [ ] Make a website footer

 ## Page performance:
-- [x] RequestAnimationFrames bad --> fixed by empty array after useEffect hook.
-- [x] If really bored --> delete all comments from the code

-- [x] Compress more images

-## Loading times:
-- [ ] Look into lazy loading
-- [x] Look into dynamic imports
-- [ ] Look into what pages are slow to load
+- [ ] Look into why page transitions are lagging

 ___
 ## Fun: